k-sairahul/Verilog_Projects/Multiply Accumulator/README.md

-I will update the testbench
+I will update the waveforms